-- C: Yeah, oh look- that- oh it has a tongue and it has a little sucky thing.
-(Looks at bee) - P: Oh you see that on the bee? - C: Yeah I saw it.
-And yeah. - P: You saw it going onto that? - C: It like lands on the pollen things and the pollen gets on their feets.
-See? - P: Yeah.
+Child: Yeah, oh look-that-oh it has a tongue and it has a little sucky thing.

+(Looks at bee)

+Parent: Oh you see that on the bee?
+Child: Yeah I saw it.
+And yeah.
+Parent: You saw it going onto that?

+Child: It like lands on the pollen things and the pollen gets on their feets.
+See?
+Parent: Yeah.
 See he's sucking.
 Where is he sucking?
-Is he sucking down there where the pollen is? - C: Yeah. [pause 10 seconds] - P: His feet are kind of down where the pollen is but he's kind of sucking the nectar out of the very, very (unintelligible). - C: Yeah, uh-huh.
+Is he sucking down there where the pollen is?
+Child: Yeah. (pause 10 s)

+Parent: His feet are kind of down where the pollen is but he's kind of sucking the nectar out of the very, very (unintelligible).

+Child: Yeah, uh-huh.
 So that's how it gets the pollen on his feet.

-These examples illustrate that parents may elaborate upon surface features such as size and shape as well as structural and behavioral relationships during child focus talk.
+These examples illustrate that parents may elaborate on surface features such as size and shape as well as structural and behavioral relationships during child focus talk.
 Likewise, when linking to a child's prior experience, parents could do so in ways that did or did not demand complex knowledge of pollination.
-For instance, parents might refer to the child's prior experiences learning about pollination in school or they might compare the surface features of plants in the botanical garden with plants grown at home.
+For instance, parents might refer to the child's prior experiences learning about pollination in school, or they might compare the surface features of plants in the botanical garden with plants grown at home.
 Seen in this light, neither strategy necessarily demands that parents tap into more complex levels of pollination knowledge for successful implementation.

 The last strategy to be reported is positive feedback.
-A two-way ANOVA for positive feedback found one significant effect, F(1, 75) = 11.12, p < .01, d = .75, revealing that parents in the treatment groups generated more positive feedback (M = 5, SD = 3.34) than parents in the control groups (M = 3, SD = 3.09).
+A two-way ANOVA for positive feedback found one significant effect revealing that parents in the treatment groups generated more positive feedback (M = 5, SD = 3.34) than parents in the control groups (M = 3, SD = 3.09), F(1, 75) = 11.12, p < .01, d = 0.75.
 This is generally consistent with use of the elaborative strategies, as they emphasize feedback that acknowledges the child's interest and participation.

 Taken together, these findings suggest that a relatively simple training protocol can be used to modify how parents interact with their children during shared activity in an informal learning environment.
-Training successfully resulted in parents in the treatment groups using the four conversational strategies more frequently than parents in the control groups, regardless of how much parents knew about pollination.
+Training successfully resulted in parents in the treatment groups using the four conversational strategies more frequently than parents in the control groups regardless of how much parents knew about pollination.